0xAco/0xAco/README.md

 - 👋 Hi, I’m Adrien - @0xAco
 - 👀 I’m interested in sciences in general and love abyss.
-Also love things that are optimised
+Also enjoy things that are optimised
 - 🌱 I’m currently learning js and some of its frameworks as react, vue, angular
 - 📫 Looking to learn new things the right way